Lyndaxj9/iphone_robot_escape/README.md

 ## Objective

 Collect barrels to increase your score, avoid the enemy robot, and get to the other side.
+If the enemy robot touches your robot it's game over.

 ## Controls